 Transcranial Magnetic Stimulation And Depression: An Effective Treatment?

-Updated February 27, 2023by BetterHelp Editorial Team
+Updated October 10, 2024by BetterHelp Editorial Team

-Though TMS isn’t considered an invasive procedure and is relatively low risk, it’s typically reserved for instances where other traditional treatment options have failed.
-There are some risks associated with TMS therapy treatment, but when conducted safely and properly, it can have some significant benefits.
-Patients who don’t respond to psychotherapy, prescription medication, or other forms of treatment are usually the best candidates for TMS.
+Although TMS isn’t considered an invasive procedure and is relatively low risk, it’s typically reserved for instances where other traditional treatment options have not produced the desired results.
+Patients who don’t respond to psychotherapy, prescription medication, or other forms of treatment may be candidates for TMS.
+There are some risks associated with TMS therapy, but when conducted safely and properly, it can have some significant benefits for some patients.

-Risks Of TMS
+Risks of TMS

 • Headache